 Throughout her time at HPU, Zora has worked at NOAA’s Pacific Islands Regional Office as an international fisheries marine policy intern, and when not doing school work, enjoys sailing, rowing, SCUBA, and theater.

-Zora transitioned into the new developed applied track of the MSMS program in September 2014.
+Zora transitioned into the new developed applied track of the MSMS program in September 2014 and graduated in December 2014.
+After graduating, she contunued working at NOAA's International Fisheries Program in Honolulu.